Letting go – what is it?

 The most important thing is that the movement remains.

-It's not a delay — it's maturity.
+It is not a delay — it is maturation.

-And understanding must continue to grow.
+And understanding is allowed to continue to grow.

 Just like me.